livechat/chat-window-android/README.md

 ## Handling links

-By default, links sent between your Agents and Customers are opened in the default browser.
+By default, links in the chat are opened in the customer's default browser.
 If you want to intercept the link and handle it in your app, provide your `UrlHandler`

 ```kotlin